-A walk through Ngong Ping Village brings you to the Po Lin Monastery.
+A walk through Ngong Ping Village brings you to the Po Lin Monastery Hong Kong.
 This Buddhist temple complex is worth a wander around to admire the architecture and enjoy some relative tranquility (along with hundreds of other visitors obviously).
-There are various halls to explore, with the Grand Hall of Ten Thousand Buddhas in all its resplendent golden glory holding the most interest for my kids.

 The Tian Tan Buddha

 Once you are at the top, take your time to wander around the base of the Buddha, admiring it from all angles and take in the views.
-There is a museum inside, but it doesn’t hold much interest other than some information about the construction of the Buddha.
+There is a museum inside, but it doesn’t hold much interest other than some information about the construction of the Buddha statue.